MaterializeInc/materialize/doc/user/content/ingest-data/postgres/amazon-rds.md

     SELECT * FROM mz_egress_ips;
     ```

-1. In the RDS Console, [add an inbound rule to your RDS security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#adding-security-group-rule)
+1. In the AWS Management Console, [add an inbound rule to your RDS security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/changing-security-group.html#add-remove-instance-security-groups)
    for each IP address from the previous step.

     In each rule: